 Grace to all . . .

-The God of heaven assigned a verse over my life early in my faith walk, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living, from the book of Psalms.
-The phrase believed to see has been the holy key to keep me from growing faint along my broken path.
-The One who holds the answer to the yet-to-be answered prayers.
-Psalm 27:13 goes on to say, Be strong and let your heart take courage.
-Wait for the Lord.
+The God of heaven whispers the answer through the Psalms, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living (:27:13).
+Believing to see has been the holy key to keep me from growing faint along a very broken path as I follow the One who leads well.